BYLAWS OF THE ADELANTE PROGRESSIVE CAUCUS

 Section A: Membership Meetings

 The Caucus shall hold at least two membership meetings per year.
-The Chair will call the meeting.
+The Chair will call the meetings.
 The Secretary shall notify all members of membership meetings by email with notice of at least ten business days.
 For members who do not have email addresses, the Secretary shall provide alternate notification by the method the member identified when s/he joined the caucus.
 Members can call a membership meeting with a petition by two-thirds of the membership.
 The petition may be circulated electronically.
 Meetings may be conducted in person, telephonically or electronically.

 Section B: Executive Committee Meetings

 The Chair will initiate meetings of the Executive Committee, which shall be at least four times a year.
-The Secretary will notify all officers of Executive Committee meetings by email with notice of at least 14 calendar days and will apprise all membership of the meetings through the website or other electronic means with notice of at least 14 calendar days.
-Officers other than the Chair can call an Executive Committee meeting with a vote of two-thirds of the Executive Committee.
+The Secretary will notify all officers of Executive Committee meetings by email with notice of at least 7 calendar days and will apprise all membership of the meetings through the website or other electronic means with notice of at least seven calendar days.
+Officers other than the Chair can call an Executive Committee meeting with a vote of one-third of the Executive Committee.
 Meetings may be conducted in person, telephonically or electronically.
 Executive Committee meetings shall be open to all Caucus members, except when discussing personnel or legal matters.

 Section C: Voting